kentrasecurity/kentra/README.md

 kubectl apply -f config/default/kentra-tool-specs.yaml
 ```

-To specify a new tool, use the following fields:
+To specify a new tool, use the following fields

 | Field | Type | Description | Example |
 |-------|------|-------------|---------|